NethermindEth/LeanFF/README.md

 `FF` uses Gröbner basis solver implemented in cvc5 together with proof reconstruction on Lean side to combine the efficiency of SMT solvers with trustworthiness of Lean.

 ## The 'Yikes'.
 As it stands right now, `grind` is faster than `FF` :(.

-TODO - Are we going to find some big example?
+TODO
+- Integrate into CVC5 FF official extraction once done, extra information should speed up proof reconstruction.
+- Integrate into `lean-smt` to allow multi-theory proving.